caktus/philly-hip/docs/hosting-services.md

 - Click "ContainerInsights"
 - Drill down as needed

-Alerts can be created based on the metrics if needed, e.g., to provide an alert on high CPU utilization.
+CloudWatch Alarms can be created via Ansible, e.g., to provide an alert on high CPU utilization.
+See `deploy/deploy-cluster.yml` and add to the "Create alarms" task, as needed.

 ## Logging